Cart abandonment - Here’s how you solve it

 Cart Abandonment can be a total nightmare.
 But it’s time to wake up now.
 These tips could substantially reduce your cart abandonment rates and increase sales.

-Try out an Engati chatbot and start getting your carts retrieved today.
+Try out our E-commerce chatbot and start getting your carts retrieved today.